Do the CMB Temperature Fluctuations Conserve Parity?

 Given this novel dataset, we may ask two questions: (1) do we see \textit{any} evidence of parity violation in the large-scale \textit{Planck} temperature map?
 (2) what bounds can we place on physical models of parity violation?
 The latter can be compared to constraints from galaxy surveys \citep{Cabass:2022oap}, with the current results benefiting from a much larger maximum scale ($\ell\approx3$), the cosmic-variance limit of the CMB, and the well understood statistics and covariances.
 Below, we present this analysis, with additional details given in the Supplementary Material.
-To avoid confirmation bias, the full (\href{https://GitHub.com/OliverPhilcox/PolyBin/planck_public}{public}) analysis pipeline was developed and tested before the \textit{Planck} data were analyzed.
+To avoid confirmation bias, the \resub{entire} (\href{https://GitHub.com/OliverPhilcox/PolyBin/planck_public}{public}) analysis pipeline (\resub{including trispectrum estimation, model computation, and null test pipeline}) was developed and tested \resub{on realistic simulations} before the \textit{Planck} data were analyzed.